yvankmc/Amazon-Top-50-Bestselling-Books-Analysis/README.md

 1. How do Fiction and Non-Fiction books differ in average user ratings over time?

-2. Is there a relationship between a book’s price and its average user rating?
+2. How does a book's price affect how much people like it?

 3. How has the average price of bestselling books changed over the years?